mrlynn/mdbaas/README.md

 ### Installing

-A step by step series of examples that tell you have to get a development env running
+A step by step series of examples that tell you have to get a development env running.
+Before installing MDBaaS, be aware that you must have Ansible installed.

 ```sh
 $ git clone git://github.com/mrlynn/mdbaas.git